 Many attacks using DNS involve UDP requests with forged source addresses.
 Rate limiting prevents the use of BIND 9 to flood a network with responses to requests with forged source addresses, but could let a third party block responses to legitimate requests.
 There is a mechanism that can answer some legitimate requests from a client whose address is being forged in a flood.
-Setting slip to 2 (its default) causes every other UDP request to be answered with a small truncated (TC=1) response.
+Setting slip to 2 (its default) causes every other UDP request without a valid server cookie to be answered with a small response.
 The small size and reduced frequency, and resulting lack of amplification, of "slipped" responses make them unattractive for reflection DoS attacks. slip must be between 0 and 10.
-A value of 0 does not "slip"; no truncated responses are sent due to rate limiting.
+A value of 0 does not "slip"; no small responses are sent due to rate limiting.
 Rather, all responses are dropped.
 A value of 1 causes every response to slip; values between 2 and 10 cause every nth response to slip.
-Some error responses, including REFUSED and SERVFAIL, cannot be replaced with truncated responses and are instead leaked at the slip rate.